Club: Blackburn Rovers FC | Opening: 1882 | Capacity: 31,154 seats

 Address: Ewood Park, Blackburn, Lancashire, BB2 4JF

-Tickets for Blackburn Rovers matches can be bought online, by phone +44 (0) 871 222 1444, at the Roverstore at Ewood Park, or at the Roverstore in Blackburn town centre.
+Tickets for Blackburn Rovers matches can be bought online, or in person at the Roverstore at the stadium.

-Tickets for category B matches, the cheapest and most common, range from £15.00 for a seat at the single-tiered Riverside Stand to £25.00 for a central seat at the Jack Walker Stand.
-Tickets for category A matches are £4.00 or £5.00 more expensive, and those for category A+ matches £12.00 or £13.00 more expensive.
+Ticket prices can depend on the opponent.
+Expect to pay from £15.00 for a seat at the single-tiered Riverside Stand to £25.00 for a central seat at the Jack Walker Stand for a typical match.
+Tickets for high-profile matches can be up to £5.00 more expensive.

-Blackburn Rovers organises guided stadium tours, also called The Rovers Experience, around Ewood Park.
+Blackburn Rovers organises guided stadium tours around Ewood Park.